A free resource for nonprofit

 - staff members use the status update functions on their professional

-Facebook and Twitter to announce or remind about events, activities or
+like Facebook and Twitter to announce or remind about events,

 - volunteers, members of the press, clients, members, partners, event